Wilson194/OrodaelTurrim/docs/source/Units.rst

 Defenders
 -------------

 You can you any of this units.
-Some of them are really help full, some of them not really.
+Some of them are really helpful, some of them not really.
 But you will use them probably.

 .. |wizard| image:: _static/units/mage.png